 Often looks the same as the package and packaging, and is used interchangeably.
 There is some difference between them.
 Let’s shortly differentiate.

-A package means a wrapper, container, or cover in which a product is enclosed.
+A package is a wrapper, container, or cover in which a product is enclosed.
 Whereas, packaging is the process of producing or designing the package for the product.

 The package comes within the packaging, and it is the subset of packaging.
 On the other hand, the packaging is the superset of the package.